 According to the Conference Board, consumer confidence nationally reached a six-year high of 111.9 in July 2007, followed by an all time low of 38.0 in February 2009.
 The Massachusetts index has been higher than the U.S. index since sharing lows in January 2009, except for a brief period when they tracked closely together in 2011 and then experienced a slight dip in July of 2013.
-Following a year of stable numbers higher than the U.S. index, the Mass Insight Corporation reported that the Massachusetts index dropped significantly to 79 points in July of 2014 only to bounce back in October with a gain of 18 points and an overall index of 97.
-In contrast, the U.S. index managed to grow slightly in July but as of October stood at 94.5, 2.5 points below that of Massachusetts.
+Following a year of stable numbers higher than the U.S. index, the Mass Insight Corporation reported that the Massachusetts index dropped significantly to 79 points in July of 2014 only to bounce back, gaining 18 points by October to an reach an index of 97.
+In contrast, U.S. index managed to grow slightly in July but as of October stands at 94.5, 2.5 points below that of Massachusetts.
+The following graph and table detail the recent record of these measures.